-EDI replaces order processes, transactions and basic communications that were once done with paper or fax—remember those?—with electronic transmission.
+EDI replaces transactions and basic communications once done with paper or fax—remember those?—with electronic transmission.

-First, there are all kinds of EDI documents—some retailers will use a lot of them, others will rely on just a few.
-But the process typically begins when the buyer at the retailer creates a purchase order digitally with EDI — it’s a document called the 850 and the supplier gets it through our Lingo software if they’re working with us.
-The supplier sends back an acknowledgement to the trading partner that the order was received — a 997.
-After the order is shipped — there are a number of other EDI documents related to shipping — the supplier sends an invoice.
-In EDI, it’s the 810.
+There are all kinds of EDI documents—some retailers will use a lot of them, others will rely on just a few.
+But the process typically begins when the buyer at a retailer creates a purchase order digitally using a document called the EDI 850 (EDI 875 in the Grocery category).
+This starts the exchange of EDI documents that provide information including order acknowledgements, shipping details, invoicing, and more.

 Cost-effective cloud-based EDI software solutions allow companies of all sizes to meet the EDI requirements of their trading partners, without making a major investment in costly hardware or additional personnel.